Table of Contents

 - Energy Production: Iron ore is used in the production of iron and steel, which is used in power plants and other energy-generating facilities to produce energy.

-- Machinery and Equipment: Steel is used in the production of a wide range of machinery and equipment, including agricultural equipment, mining equipment, and construction equipment, making iron ore an important resource for these industries.
+- Machinery and Equipment: Steel is used in the production of a vast range of machinery and equipment, including agricultural equipment, mining equipment, and construction equipment, making iron ore an important resource for these industries.

 - Household Goods: Steel is used in the production of various household goods, including appliances, cookware, and furniture, making iron ore a crucial resource for these industries.